solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

   state: 1
 ```

-The application endpoints were discovered by Gloo's Function Discovery (fds) service.
+The application endpoints were discovered by Gloo Edge's Function Discovery (fds) service.
 This was possible because the petstore application implements OpenAPI (specifically, discovering a Swagger JSON document at `petstore-svc/swagger.json`).

 ---

 ## Configuring Routing

-We have confirmed that the Pet Store application was deployed successfully and that the Function Discovery service on Gloo automatically added an Upstream entry with all the published application endpoints of the Pet Store application.
+We have confirmed that the Pet Store application was deployed successfully and that the Function Discovery service on Gloo Edge automatically added an Upstream entry with all the published application endpoints of the Pet Store application.
 Now let's configure some routing rules on the default Virtual Service and test them to ensure we get a valid response.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/helloworld_virtualservice.mp4" type="video/mp4">